philoye/fontunstack/readme.markdown

-FontStack
+FontUnstack
 =========

 WHAT IS IT?
 -----------

-FontStackJS is a jQuery plugin that provides a workaround for not knowing which typeface in a CSS font stack is actually used on the client-side.
+FontUnstack is a jQuery plugin that provides a workaround for the CSS/browser limitation of not knowing which typeface in a CSS font stack is actually used on the client-side.
 It simply adds a class with the name of the installed font to your desired HTML element(s).
 From there, you use CSS to do something interesting with that new class name.

 WHY MIGHT YOU WANT THIS?